VIC-20: Memory

+Most expansion cartridges featured hardware DIP switches, allowing the RAM to be enabled in user-selectable memory blocks.
+Since the VIC-20 was designed to use SRAM rather than DRAM, the system board has no provisions for DRAM refresh.
 RAM expansion cartridges ultimately allowed adding up to 24 KB to the BASIC user memory; together with the 3.5 KB built-in user memory, this gave a maximum of 27.5 KB for BASIC programs and variables.
 Memory not visible to BASIC could still be used by machine code programs.

 Peripherals and expansion

 The VIC-20 has card edge connectors for program/expansion cartridges and a PET-standard Datassette tape drive.
 The VIC-20 did not originally have a disk drive; the VIC-1540 disk drive was released in 1981.

-There is one Atari joystick port, compatible with the digital joysticks and paddles used with Atari VCS and Atari 8-bit family; a serial CBM-488 bus (a serial version of the PET's IEEE-488 bus) for daisy chaining disk drives and printers; a TTL-level "user port" with both RS-232 and Centronics signals (most frequently used as RS-232, for connecting a modem).
+There is one Atari joystick port, compatible with the digital joysticks and paddles used with Atari VCS and Atari 8-bit computers; a serial CBM-488 bus (a serial version of the PET's IEEE-488 bus) for daisy chaining disk drives and printers; a TTL-level "user port" with both RS-232 and Centronics signals (most frequently used as RS-232, for connecting a modem).

 The VIC has a ROM cartridge port for games and other software as well as for adding memory to the machine.
 Port expander boxes from Commodore and other vendors allow more than one cartridge to be attached at a time.
 Cartridge size ranges from 4–16 KB in size, although the latter was uncommon due to its cost.

-The VIC-20 can be hooked into external electronic circuitry via joystick port, the "user port," or the memory expansion cartridge port, which exposes various analog to digital, memory bus, and other internal I/O circuits to the experimenter.
+The VIC-20 can be hooked into external electronic circuitry via the joystick port, the "user port," or the memory expansion cartridge port, which exposes various analog to digital, memory bus, and other internal I/O circuits to the experimenter.
 PEEK and POKE commands from BASIC can be used to perform data acquisition from temperature sensors, control robotic stepper motors, etc.

 In 1981, Tomczyk contracted with an outside engineering group to develop a direct-connect modem-on-a-cartridge (the VICModem), which at US$99 became the first modem priced under US$100.
 The VICModem was also the first modem to sell over 1 million units.
-VICModem was packaged with US$197.50 worth of free telecomputing services from The Source, CompuServe and Dow Jones.
+VICModem was packaged with US$197.50 worth of free telecomputing services from The Source, CompuServe, and Dow Jones.
 Tomczyk also created a SIG called the Commodore Information Network to enable users to exchange information and take some of the pressure off of Customer Support inquiries, which were straining Commodore's lean organization.
 In 1982, this network accounted for the largest traffic on CompuServe.